{{ summaryHeading }}

 Risk Shrink, damage, spoilage, expiry, obsolescence, markdowns.
 Fashion cycles, perishables, fragile goods, forecast error.

 Carrying cost is a management estimate.
-It depends on how finance allocates warehouse, labor, insurance, shrink, and working-capital costs.
-Some costs are variable with inventory value, while others step up or down only when space, contracts, or staffing change.
+It depends on how finance allocates warehouse, labor, insurance, shrink, markdown, and working-capital costs.
+Some costs vary directly with inventory value, while others change only when space, contracts, storage tiers, or staffing levels change.

-Use the result to compare SKUs, categories, or scenarios.
-For audited statements, tax decisions, lease commitments, or financing covenants, reconcile the assumptions with accounting records and finance policy.
+Use the result to compare SKUs, categories, warehouses, or scenarios.
+For audited statements, tax decisions, lease commitments, financing covenants, or formal inventory reserves, reconcile the assumptions with accounting records and finance policy.

 Worked Examples: